 Treatment programs often do not adequately address both issues simultaneously.
 Mental health programs often will not treat people in active addiction.
 And many addiction treatment programs do not adequately diagnose or treat mental health issues.

-Getting the help needed to deal with both substance abuse and mental health issues can be challenging.
+Getting the help needed to deal with both substance misuse and mental health issues can be challenging.
 If both issues are not recognized and addressed at the same time, treatment is often not as helpful, and the chance of recovery is poorer.

 6. Co-occurring disorders often lead to a quicker transition into addiction.

 This is especially true for people who have anxiety disorders.
 Statistics show that their progression from their first drink to the onset of alcohol dependence is several years faster than those without an anxiety disorder.

 7. A history of trauma compounds co-current disorders.

 People with substance use disorders are much more likely to have significant mental health challenges if they experienced trauma as a child.

-Even when a person has a strong desire to address their unhealthy patterns of substance abuse, unresolved trauma issues increase the likelihood of a quick relapse following a treatment program.
+Even when a person has a strong desire to address their unhealthy substance use, unresolved trauma issues increase the likelihood of a quick relapse following a treatment program.

-Studies show that individuals with both PTSD and alcohol dependence are twice as likely to report a history of suicidal ideation compared to those who have PTSD but without a substance abuse problem.
+Studies show that individuals with both PTSD and alcohol dependence are twice as likely to report a history of suicidal ideation compared to those who have PTSD but without a substance use disorder.
 They are also much more likely to have attempted suicide.